Applied behavior analysis: Applied animal behavior and nonhuman animal welfare

 ABA has been successfully applied to other species, such as in applied animal behavior.
+One example of a similar to ABA treatment was Pavlovs dog in which the stimulus (of a bell ringing) would cause a response (salivation), a comparison can be made to the stimulus causing a behavior which causes the consequence.
 While Board Certified Behavior Analysts work with humans, certified applied animal behaviorists are credentialed to deliver services to nonhuman animals in shelters and other community settings.

 In 1992, Forthman and Ogden published an article describing ways that ABA could be used to promote the health and well-being of animals in zoos, such as compliance with veterinary care and encouraging species-specific behaviors.
 Pfaller-Sadovsky et al. (2019) conducted a functional analysis to determine the function of companion dogs jumping on their owners.
 The researchers successfully identified a function for the behavior for all five participants, and all five owners successfully reduced the frequency of the behavior by implementing a schedule of non-contingent reinforcement.
 The same year, Morris and Slocum successfully utilized functional analysis and non-contingent attention to reduce self-injurious feather-plucking in a black vulture.

 Criticisms

 Neurodiversity movement

-Many neurodiversity advocates, including autistic people who have experienced ABA interventions, criticize that ABA attempts to eliminate, suppress or reduce autistic behaviors and reinforces autistic people to mask their true characteristics, imitate non-autistic behaviors (e.g. eye contact, body language) and conform to an overly narrow conception of normal behavior.
+Some neurodiversity advocates, including autistic people who have experienced ABA interventions, criticize that ABA attempts to eliminate, suppress or reduce autistic behaviors and reinforces autistic people to mask their true characteristics, imitate non-autistic behaviors (e.g. eye contact, body language) and conform to an overly narrow conception of normal behavior.
 Masking is generally associated with suicidality and poor long-term mental health.
-Instead, these critics advocate for increased social acceptance of harmless and sometimes adaptive autistic traits and interventions focused on improving well being and quality of life.
-The Autistic Self Advocacy Network campaigns against the use of ABA in autism.
-The European Council of Autistic People (EUCAP) published a 2024 position statement expressing deep concern about the harm caused by ABA being overlooked.
+Instead, these critics advocate for increased social acceptance of harmless and sometimes adaptive autistic traits and interventions focused on improving well-being and quality of life.
+ASAN campaigns against the use of ABA as an autism therapy.
+The European Council of Autistic People (EUCAP) published a 2024 position statement expressing deep concern about the harm caused by ABA.
 They emphasize that most surveyed autistic individuals view ABA as harmful, abusive, and counterproductive to their well-being.
 EUCAP advocates for a variety of support methods and the inclusion of autistic individuals in decision-making processes regarding their care.

 A 2020 study examined perspectives of autistic adults that received ABA as children and found that the overwhelming majority reported that "behaviorist methods create painful lived experiences", that ABA led to the "erosion of the true actualizing self", and that they felt they had a "lack of self-agency within interpersonal experiences".
 Another study published in 2023 in Autism found similar results, with evidence of increased masking and causing mental health challenges for some autistic people.
 Quantitative evidence regarding likely widespread adverse effects of ABA interventions including mental health worsening, masking, and trauma, is also emerging, but currently limited with methodological limitations.